 Take a walk on the streets of Hoi An in the days before Tet, and you can’t miss the sense of joy and excitement in the air.
 Hoi An is the perfect place to spend the Lunar New Year.
 While all of Vietnam gets brushed up and beautified, in Hoi An, old traditions are still practiced and countryside rituals and folk culture enrich the celebrations.
-Read on for a guide to Vietnam’s favorite holiday and a list of the top Tet activities in Hoi An in 2023.
+Read on for a guide to Vietnam’s favorite holiday and a list of the top Tet activities in Hoi An.

 Preparing for a fresh start